flowtoolz/Flowlist/Business Intelligence/Marketing/texts.md

 Features:

 • Create your own item hierarchy: Group items together, add subitems to any (empty) item, move items between levels.
+• Export lists at any level as structured text with paragraphs, headings, sub-headings etc.
 • Tag items with colors.
 • Switch to Dark Mode to give your eyes a break, sleep better, work at night and feel like a pro.
 • Paste content from any document or web page.
 Flowlist detects distinct items.